 Methods

-The SDK provides methods that can be used to create and authenticate users with a password authentication factor.
+The SDK provides methods that can be used to create and authenticate password based users.

 To call these methods, Passwords must be enabled in the SDK Configuration page of the Stytch dashboard.